 Privileged time: Effective schools provide time and forums for teacher conversations about student learning.

 Continuous improvement: Effective teams improve through recurring cycles of diagnosing student learning needs, and planning, implementing and evaluating teaching responses to them.

-Evidence driven: Effective professional learning and practice is evidence based and data driven.
+Evidence driven: Effective professional learning and practice are evidence-based and data-driven.